lvnam0801/HTTP-BackEnd/README.md

     - 404: client error
     - 500: server error

-# Project Information (!TODO)
+# Programming
-## Tools build: Gradle 7.5.1
-- gradle init: initialize project
-- gradle build: build project
-- gradle run (--stacktrace option): run project

-## Libraries (!TODO)
+## Database connection:
-- HTTP Server: Sparkjava
-- Lombok: Project Lombok is a java library that automatically plugs into editor and build tools, spicing up your java.

-## Entity: Contain data of object(Instance)
-- User: Contains user information(represents user data in database).

-## Model: Perform operations and logic on the respective entities
-- UserModel: Performs operations on user entitys.

-## Connect database with DriverManager in JDBC
+### DriverManager in JDBC

 - **JDBC (Java Database Connectivity)**: is the API that manages connecting to a database, issuing queries and commands, and handing results set obtained from the database.

 - **DriverManager**: This fully implemented class connects an application to a data source, which is specified by a database URL.
-    > For each request, establish a connection with database through DriverManager in JDBC connector.
-Execute query, modify or update.
+    > For each request, establish a connection with the database through DriverManager in the JDBC connector.
+Execute the query, modify or update.
 Once done, close the connection.

-    ```
+    ```java
     String databaseURL = "jdbc:mysql://localhost:3306/demo";
     String userName = "username";
     String password = "password";